Eugene O'Neill

-Eugene Gladstone O'Neill (October 16, 1888 – November 27, 1953) was an American playwright.
+Eugene Gladstone O'Neill Sr. (October 16, 1888 – November 27, 1953) was an American playwright.
 His poetically titled plays were among the first to introduce into the U.S. the drama techniques of realism, earlier associated with Chekhov, Ibsen, and Strindberg.
 The tragedy Long Day's Journey into Night is often included on lists of the finest American plays in the 20th century, alongside Tennessee Williams's A Streetcar Named Desire and Arthur Miller's Death of a Salesman.
-He was awarded the 1936 Nobel Prize in Literature.
+He was awarded the 1936 Nobel Prize in Literature and the 1957 Tony Award for Best Play.
 O'Neill is also the only playwright to win four Pulitzer Prizes for Drama.

 O'Neill's plays were among the first to include speeches in American English vernacular and involve characters on the fringes of society.
 They struggle to maintain their hopes and aspirations, ultimately sliding into disillusion and despair.
 Of his very few comedies, only one is well known (Ah, Wilderness!).
 Nearly all of his other plays involve some degree of tragedy and personal pessimism.